google/zetasql/docs/modules.md

 );
 ```

-### Referencing module objects from within the same module
+### Reference module objects from within the same module

 Statements in a module can reference other objects in the same module.
 Statements can reference objects whose `CREATE` statements appear before or